CTMQ

 The railroad between New Haven and New London was originally a single track.
 To allow for higher speed and more frequent trains the railroad was double-tracked and completed in 1894.
 At that time, the “Hole in the Wall” was constructed.
 Underpasses such as this were commonly built to prevent dangerous and illegal railroad crossings by pedestrians.
 In Niantic, this underpass also provides access to the shore.
 Coastal access continues to play an important role in East Lyme’s economy.

-CTMQ’s CT Bridges of Note
+CTMQ’s Bridges

 Facebooktwitterreddit